PEAK-Legacy/Trellis/README.txt

 * Input code, that sets trellis cells or calls modifier methods (but does not run inside trellis rules)

-* Processing rules that compute values, but do not directly change any other cells
+* Processing rules that compute values, but do not make changes to any other cells, attributes, or other data structures (apart from local variables)

-* Output code, that neither set values nor compute them, but simply sends data on to other systems (like the screen, a socket, a database, etc.).
-This code may appear in standalone trellis rules, or it can be "application" code that reads results from a finished trellis calculation.
+* Action rules that send data on to other systems (like the screen, a socket, a database, etc.).
+This code may appear in ``@trellis.action`` rules, or it can be "application" code that reads results from a finished trellis calculation.

 The first and third kinds of code are inherently order-dependent, since information comes in (and must go out) in a meaningful order.
-However, by putting related outputs in the same output-only rule (or non-rule code), you can ensure that the required order is enforced by a single piece of code.
+However, by putting related outputs in the same action rule (or non-rule code), you can ensure that the required order is enforced by a single piece of code.
 This approach is highly bug-resistant.

 Second, you can reduce the order dependency of input code by making it do as